May 18, 2016

 The future is now.

-Over 14 years ago sci-fi thriller Minority Report depicted the high-tech future of 2054, full of self-driving cars, jetpacks and cognitive pre-crime prediction.
+Sci-fi thriller Minority Report depicted the high-tech future of 2054, full of self-driving cars, jetpacks, and cognitive pre-crime prediction.
 The reality is these technologies are here now.
 The future is now — especially when it comes to advertising.

 Innovation has made it possible to reduce huge amounts of waste by making targeting more precise.
 As advertising becomes more precise, it will become more efficient, increasing ROI.
 Higher ROI will then lead to more investment in advertising.
 The bottom line: Data-driven retail is the norm.